CuminPotato/releases/README.md

 ---

 ## About PXL-Clock
-The **PXL-Clock** is an a project designed to display various fun clocks, animations, short stories, visuals and other creative things - all on a 24x24 pixel display.
+The **PXL-Clock** is a device designed to display various fun clocks, animations, short stories, visuals and other creative things - all on a 24x24 pixel display.
 Whether you want to keep track of the current time in a futuristic manner or develop your own mini-apps to run on the clock, this project provides a flexible platform for creativity.

 <p align="center">